-- a) development and site alteration shall not be permitted in "Environmental Protection Areas"; - b) development and site alteration, as defined in the Provincial Policy Statement, shall not be permitted on lands adjacent to areas designated as "Environmental Protection", unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated to the satisfaction of the municipality, in consultation with the Essex Region Conservation Authority, that development and site alteration will have no negative impacts on the natural features or on their ecological functions;

-- c) assessment of negative impacts is to be determined by conducting an Environmental Impact Assessment in accordance with Appendix "A" of this Plan which will be required prior to consideration of any Planning Act application or issuance of any building permit.
-Adjacent lands mean within 120 m of an "Environmental Protection Area"; and - d) activities that create or maintain infrastructure authorized under an environmental assessment process or work subject to the Drainage Act are not to be considered development or site alteration for "Environmental Protection Areas".
-However, where possible these activities should occur outside of areas identified as "Environmental Protection Areas".
+- a) development and site alteration shall not be permitted in "Environmental Protection Areas"; - b) development and site alteration shall not be permitted on lands adjacent to areas designated as "Environmental Protection", unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated to the satisfaction of the municipality, in consultation with the Essex Region Conservation Authority, that development and site alteration will have no negative impacts on the natural features or on their ecological functions; - c) assessment of negative impacts is to be determined by conducting an Environmental Impact Assessment in accordance with approved guidelines that are updated from time to time which will be required prior to consideration of any Planning Act application.
+Adjacent lands mean within 120 m of an "Environmental Protection Area"; and - d) development activities that create or maintain infrastructure are encouraged to be located outside of areas identified as "Environmental Protection Areas".

-4.2.4 Environmentally Significant Areas
+4.2.4 Natural Environment Overlay